 Depression: A riptide of the soul.
 Swim against it: is only to struggle, getting worn down, and then being left further out to sea to drown.
-Swim with it: whoa, getting slammed into deeper waters: leading to the conditions that lead a person to drown in their depression.
+Swim with it: and then it sweeps you into deeper problems: leading to the conditions that lead a person to drown in their depression.

 In Taoism, we always look for the other options.
 So instead: you can swim sideways to the depression to arrive at calmer waters.

 So the question becomes: How do you swim sideways to Depression?

 - Don’t resist depression